pelican-eggs/eggs/CONTRIBUTING.md

 2. Keep it small.
     Only use what is absolutely needed.
 The [Yolks install images](https://github.com/parkervcp/yolks#installation-images) already contain the most basic packages that speeds up the installation process.

-3. Stay in the stock containers.
+3. Use the stock images.
-    If you need something in a container, open a PR in [my yolks repo](https://github.com/parkervcp/yolks) where it can reviewed and built.
+    If you need something in an image, open a PR in [my yolks repo](https://github.com/parkervcp/yolks) where it can be reviewed and built.
 Self-hosted or third-party images won't be accepted for security reasons.

 4. Don't be afraid to submit PR's to the egg repo.
     I don't bite.
 I will work with you on the egg and the required things to run it.
 Feel free to open a draft PR if you don't quite have the egg finished yet by yourself.